Nils Malmros: Professional career

 In 1992, Malmros shifted from his usual milieu and made the dramatic tragedy Pain of Love (Kærlighedens Smerte).
 Departing from Malmros' usual sentimental view of childhood, the film tells a beautiful but bitter story about a young college student whose small setbacks in school and relationships lead her toward an inexorable descent into suicidal depression.
 The film won both the Bodil and Robert awards in 1993 for Best Danish Film.
 Both Anne Louise Hassing and Søren Østergaard received the same awards for their leading roles and both supporting actors received Bodil awards as well.

 For his next film, Malmros for the first time chose a story from outside of his childhood environs.
 Malmros' Barbara (1997) is an adaptation of the classic Danish novel by Jørgen-Frantz Jacobsen set in the Faroe Islands.
 The film about a minister who falls in love and marries a promiscuous woman received the Audience Award at the Rouen Nordic Film Festival as well as the 1998 Robert Award for Best Film.
 For his 2002 film, Facing the Truth (At kende sandheden), Malmros returned to his personal experience with semi-biographical tale about his father who was a pioneer in brain surgery.
 Shot in black-and-white documentary style, the film relates the hardships of a young neurosurgeon struggling through a medical lawsuit.
 Malmros, intent on the film's realism, used his surgical background by performing all of the film's brain surgery scenes himself.
 The film was nominated for the 2003 Bodil Award for Best Danish Film and Malmros accepted the 2003 Danish Film Academy's Robert Award for Film of the Year.

 In 2009, Malmros released another coming-of-age story, Aching Hearts (Kærestesorger).
 Filmed over a three-year period with teenagers in Viborg, the movie repeated the filming techniques and themes from Malmros' Tree of Knowledge.

 In 2013, Malmros wrote and directed Sorrow and Joy (Sorg og glæde) about the tragic events in which his wife killed their 9-month-old daughter.
 It was selected as the Danish entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.

 Personal life

 Malmros married school teacher Marianne Tromholt on 5 June 1982.
-Tromholt suffers from bipolar disorder.
+Tromholt has bipolar disorder.
 In 1984, while on a home visit from Risskov Psychiatric Hospital and off her medication, Tromholt killed the couple's 9-month-old daughter with a kitchen knife.
 Tromholt received 18 months of hospital treatment after which Malmros obtained her release.
 Tromholt returned to teaching at the request of her students' parents.
 She retired from teaching in 2012, prior to the release of Malmros' 2013 film Sorrow and Joy which recounts the tragic events.

 As of 2024, Nils Malmros and Marianne Tromholt had lived in their Højbjerg home for 42 years.